chrissimpkins/Crunch/README.md

 ## Crunch macOS GUI Application

-The Crunch native macOS GUI application can be installed with Homebrew or the dmg installer that is located in the repository releases.
+The Crunch native macOS GUI application can be installed with Homebrew or the dmg installer that can be downloaded from the [repository releases](https://github.com/chrissimpkins/Crunch/releases/latest).
 Please see the [Install documentation](docs/MACOSGUI.md#install).

 Drag and drop one or more images on the application window to process your PNG files.
 Please see the [Usage documentation](docs/MACOSGUI.md#usage).

 ## Crunch Image(s) macOS Right Click Menu Service

-The macOS right click menu service "Crunch Image(s)" can be installed with `make` or manually by drag and drop in the macOS Finder.
+The macOS right-click menu service "Crunch Image(s)" can be installed with `make` or manually by drag and drop in the macOS Finder.
 Please see the [Install documentation](docs/SERVICE.md).

-Select one or more PNG images in the Finder, right click, and select the `Services > Crunch Image(s)` menu item to process your files.
+Select one or more PNG images in the Finder, right-click, and select the `Services > Crunch Image(s)` menu item to process your files.
 Please see the [Usage documentation](docs/SERVICE.md).

 ## Contents